 WITHOUTABOX DEADLINES CLOSE AT 11:59 PM PST.

-We do NOT accept Withoutabox online screeners for feature length submissions.
-Feature length filmmakers MUST send us a DVD of their film.
-Short length filmmakers are welcome to either submit a Withoutabox online screener or send us a DVD.
+We now accept Withoutabox online screeners for all submissions.
+All filmmakers are welcome to either submit a Withoutabox online screener or send us a DVD.
+However, Feature length filmmakers choosing to submit via Withoutabox online screeners are strongly encouraged to send DVD copies of their film as back up.
 We do NOT accept Blu-ray discs as submission copies.

 We strongly advise filmmakers to submit a password-protected link of their film IN ADDITION to their Withoutabox online screener or DVD submission.
 Please include the link in the Cover Letter section of your Withoutabox submission page, or email it to us at email@example.com by referencing your WAB tracking number.
 Once again, the online link is only a supplement to your official submission screener (DVD or Withoutabox online screener)